Welcome to Jalama Beach County Park

 From the North:Take Highway 101 south to Buellton.
 Exit Hwy 246 and turn right towards Lompoc.
 Travel 16 miles to Lompoc.
 Turn left on Hwy 1.
 Travel 4 miles and turn right onto Jalama Rd.
 Continue on Jalama Rd. for 14 miles, the road ends at Jalama Beach County Park.

 Reservations can be made online for tent sites, hookups, cabins and group areas.
 Reserve a 1 or 2-bedroom cabin with full bathrooms and kitchenettes with spectacular views of the ocean and beach.
 We also offer GROUP areas for your next group get-together.
 All sites may be reserved up to 6 months in advance of the check-in date. *A non-refundable reservation fee will be charged for each site/option reserved.
 There is a 2-night minimum stay for weekend reservations (Friday and Saturday), and a 3-night minimum stay for holiday weekends.

 You'll find a fully stocked general store, hot showers and playground for the kids.
 Great care has been taken to make our facilities accessible to everyone.

-Dogs are Welcome!
+Dogs are welcome for day use and in basic, hookup and group campsites!
+Dogs or other pets are not allowed when staying in a cabin.
+Certified/registered service dogs specifically trained to assist with disabilities will be permitted.
 The money collected from the dog fee program has paid for and will continue to upkeep of the park.
 Dogs are required to be on a leash of 6 ft. or less everywhere in the Park.
 We ask all dog handlers to bring current copy of proof of rabies vaccination.
 Dogs are not to be left unattended at any time within the Park and handlers must clean up after their pets immediately.
 Vicious or very noisy animals will be evicted.
 There is a fee per day per pet.